Major General (Ret) Arnold L. Punaro | Chairman

 The RFPB now serves as an independent advisor to the Secretary of Defense on all reserve and guard matters to include advice and recommendations on strategies, policies and practices to improve and enhance the capabilities, efficiency and effectiveness of the reserve components.

 Beginning in January 2005, Mr. Punaro chaired the Commission on the National Guard and Reserves established by Congress.
 The Commission submitted three reports and completed their work in April, 2008 with most of their 117 recommendations largely adopted by DoD and the Congress.
 In September 2010, with the Center for New American Security Studies (CNAS), he co-chaired a review which issued a "Report Card" covering the implementation of the Commission’s recommendations.
+He served as a founding member of the Secretary of Defense Business Board starting in 2002 and completed his current term in January 2014.

 A retired U.S. Marine Corps Major General, he was assigned as the Director of the Marine Corps Reserve from May 2001 to October 2003, and as Deputy Commanding General, Marine Corps Combat Development Command (Mobilization) from August 2000 to May 2001.
 From 1997 to 2000, he served as the Commanding General of the 4th Marine Division headquartered in New Orleans, Louisiana.
 He served on the Reserve Forces Policy Board as a member from 1997 to 2003.
 His previous assignments as a general officer were Commanding General, Marine Corps Mobilization Command, Kansas City, Missouri, and Deputy Commander, Marine Forces Reserve.
 He served on active duty as an Infantry Platoon Commander in Vietnam where he was awarded the Bronze Star for valor and Purple Heart.
 In December 1990, he was mobilized for Operation Desert Shield in Saudi Arabia.
 In December 1993, he completed a tour of extended active duty as Commander of Joint Task Force Provide Promise (Forward) in the former Yugoslavia.
 He was mobilized for a third time in May 2003 in support of Operation Enduring Freedom and Operation Iraqi Freedom.